Preface

 Contribution for Temple works

-In the small mandapam on the west bank of the Potramarai pond in Meenakshi Amman temple, there is a pictorial depiction of wedding of Menakshi-Sokkanathar.
-In this the queen Mangamma and her grandson Sokkanatha are shown.
+In the small mandapam on the west bank of the Potramarai pond in Meenakshi Amman temple, there is a pictorial depiction of the wedding of Menakshi-Sokkanathar.
+In this, the queen Mangamma and her grandson Sokkanatha are shown.
 Both their names are written in Tamil and Telugu script.
-In the opposite side, commander Ramayer is also shown amongst those who had gathered for witnessing the wedding.
+In the opposite side, commander Ramayer is also shown amongst those who had gathered to witness the wedding.
 But his name is incorrectly written as Ramaparayar.
 This pictorial painting is about three hundred years old.

 The Mandapam in front of Tiruparankundram temple was built by Queen Mangamma.
-In the row of pillars to the west of this mandapam, the sculpture of wedding of Devasena with Kartikeya has been sculpted.
-In the pillar just opposite to this, the figure of Queen Mangamma and her grandson witnessing the wedding of Karthikeya and Devasena have been sculpted.
+In the row of pillars to the west of this mandapam, the sculpture of the wedding of Devasena with Kartikeya has been sculpted.
+In the pillar just opposite this, the figure of Queen Mangamma and her grandson witnessing the wedding of Karthikeya and Devasena has been sculpted.

-The building of today's Gandhi museum is said to belong to Mangamma’s period.
-There is a choultry just opposite to Madurai Railway station which is functioning in the name of Mangamma and known as ‘Mangamma chatram’.
-The place where the queen had lived during her last days is in the north east end of the Meenakshi Amman Temple and till recently a vegetable market was functioning at this place.
+The building of today's Gandhi Museum is said to belong to Mangamma’s period.
+There is a choultry just opposite Madurai Railway station which is functioning in the name of Mangamma and known as ‘Mangamma chatram’.
+The place where the queen had lived during her last days is at the northeast end of the Meenakshi Amman Temple and till recently a vegetable market was functioning at this place.

 Mangamma’s inscription in Vallanandapuram

-Mangamma ' s inscription in Vallanandapuram, Madurai, T Nadu.
 Avaniyapuram is a suburb of Madurai on the way to Aruppukkottai.
 The name for this place had been derived from the names of Avani Narayanan and Avinipasekaran, who were Pandya kings.
 There is a residential area named Vallaananthapuram in the east of the Avaniya Puram.
 This place Valaananthapuram derived its name from the Pandya king named Sri Vallabhan.
 A Perumal Temple was constructed by the Pandya king Sri Vallaba Parankathan during the period between 1104 and 1125.
-The Perumal temple was known as Sri Vallabha vinnagaram.
-He also created the settlement for the Brahmins for maintaining the temple and named the settlement as Sri Vallabha Mangalam.
+The Perumal temple was known as Sri Vallabha Vinnagaram.
+He also created a settlement for the Brahmins to maintain the temple and named the settlement Sri Vallabha Mangalam.
 Today, there is no such settlement is found.
 We know of this settlement from inscriptions found in some broken boulders.

 Hanumar temple built by Rani Mangamma: